c2lang/documentation/documentation/docs/language/variables.md

 ## initialization

+C2 has some powerful variable initialization features.
-Variable initialization also looks very similar to C, so
+Initialization also looks very similar to C, so

 ```c
 type Data struct {
     int32 a;